Memory Usage of Pandas Categoricals

 ).sort_values()

-Right after that, we calculate the memory usage for all of the categorical series:
+Right after that, we calculate the memory usage for all categorical series:

 size_categorical = pd.Series(